MaliMrav/Telemetry/README.md

 The goal was not just to reorganise files, but to build a codebase that could keep growing without becoming difficult to understand or maintain.

-This version is the result of that refactor journey.
+This version is the result of that refactor journey — transforming from a single-purpose Arduino sketch into a reusable embedded architecture that balances efficiency with maintainability while remaining approachable for hobbyists and makers.

 ---